SchistoDan/AVITI_read_QC_pipeline/README.md

 ## Quick start
 1. Follow the installation and conda env creation steps above.
 2. Populate `config/config.yaml` with the required run paremeters and paths.
-3. Run `aviti_read_qc_pipeline.slurm` with `sbatch` to execute the pipeline.
+3. Run `sbatch aviti_read_qc_pipeline.slurm` to execute the pipeline.
 This script will submit all required jobs to a SLURM HPC.
+< You will need to edit the conda 'source' line to correctly point to your `conda.sh`, and will need to change the cluster partition (from 'day') if not using the NHM HPC.